ProfAvery/cpsc351-project2/README.md

 The program `testalloc` tests the `Allocator` class with the following
 scenario:

-1. Create an Allocator object with the default memory size of 4KB.
+1. Create an allocator object with the default memory size of 4KB.

 2. Create block A of size 1KB, filling it with the letter 'A.'